 You Must Have an Agent

-Although this is one of our the home selling myths debunked in Nashville, it remains a double-edged debunking.
+Although this is one of our the home selling myths debunked in Franklin, Nashville, or Brentwood, it remains a double-edged debunking.
 But, no, you do not have to use a real estate agent.

 In fact, about 25% of US home sellers/buyers do their selling/buying without using the services of an agent.
 If you go the DIY route, you won’t have to pay the agent’s commission, the primary reason sellers choose not to use an agent.
 Just keep in mind, though, that you will also have to perform all the many involved tasks that the agent would have taken care of, many of which can have serious legal implications.